juliuste/transit-map/readme.md

 ![Montpellier tram map](examples/montpellier.output.svg)

-using [this](examples/montpellier.input.json) input graph.
+Using [this](examples/montpellier.input.json) input graph.
 Running time ≈20sec.

 ## To do